Thomas Rolfe: Family

 As Rolfe was a child of a white settler and a Native American woman, some aspects of his life were particularly controversial.
 He expressed interest in rekindling relations with his Native American relatives, despite societal ridicule and colonial laws that forbade such contact.
-In 1641, Rolfe petitioned the governor for permission to visit his "aunt, Cleopatra, and his kinsman Opecanaugh".
+In 1641, Rolfe petitioned the governor for permission to visit his "aunt and his kinsman Opecanaugh".

 Rolfe married Jane Poythress, the daughter of Captain Francis Poythress, a prosperous landowner in Virginia.
 Their daughter, Jane Rolfe, was born at Varina Plantation, Charles City County, Virginia, on October 10, 1650.
 There is no record of any other children, and no record of any other marriages for Thomas Rolfe.